Mohammedhussingh/catBoost/eval_metrics.md

 - **Prediction**: Instant.

 ## Note:
-While the model is suitable and performs well, the scale and quality of the data—or potentially the techniques used for data collection—limit its effectiveness.
+While the model is suitable and performs well, the scale and quality of the data or potentially the techniques used for data collection—limit its effectiveness.
 This is a key weakness of the model.
 With access to better-quality data, significantly improved performance could be achieved.